 - Unauthorized taking of a vehicle (California Vehicle Code [CVC] §10851(a))

-Although every case is different, you can take a look at how these related offenses can affect a sentence for robbery:
+Although every case is different, you can take a look at how these related criminal charges can affect a sentence for robbery:

 Grand Theft

-It is considered grand theft when the amount of the goods taken is worth more than $950 or when a firearm is stolen.
-A person can be charged with grand theft even if no violence is involved.
-However, they need to move the property and keep it for some time.
+Individuals face grand theft charges for taking goods worth more than $950 or stealing a firearm.
+A person can be charged with grand theft even if no violence occurs.
+However, they must move the property and keep it for some time.

 A prosecutor that charges grand theft must be able to prove the following beyond any reasonable doubt: